Why is land and soil information important?

 The soil description and test results, along with features of the site and local area, are recorded in the NSW Soil and Land Information System (SALIS), a database of soil information from across NSW that is managed by DPE.
 Contextual information may include assessments of:

 More than 73,000 profiles are stored in SALIS, of which about two-thirds are publicly available.
-The information is collected by Department of Planning and Environment field staff and many other contributors, who add thousands of collection points each year.
+The information is collected by the department field staff and many other contributors, who add thousands of collection points each year.

 Landscape and soil mapping